 While the cause of fibromyalgia syndrome (FMS) is still unknown, researchers in the field have singled out its most likely origins:

 - Autonomic Nervous System Dysfunction – FMS may be caused by a problem with the brain’s autonomic nervous system.
-Problems with the hormones and neurotransmitters used by the autonomic nervous system can interrupt certain bodily processes, causing a number of fibromyalgia symptoms.
+Problems with the hormones and neurotransmitters the autonomic nervous system uses can interrupt certain bodily processes, causing many fibromyalgia symptoms.

 - Sleep Disorders – A large percentage of FMS sufferers have difficulty sleeping.
 Though once seen as a fibromyalgia symptom, some clinicians believe that sleep disorders may be at the root of FMS.
 Affected people seem unable to reach the deepest stage of sleep, a problem that prevents injured muscles and nerves from being repaired.

 - Trauma – Many fibromyalgia patients have suffered from serious injury or muscle trauma (like a car accident), prior to the onset of FMS.
 Trauma can injure the central nervous system, which may increase sensitivity to pain, interfere with sleep patterns and disturb cognitive thought processes.

 - Infection – Infectious illnesses, including certain viruses, may be at the root of FMS.
 Certain infections attack the central nervous system, inhibiting the production of neurotransmitters that could cause fibromyalgia pain.